JaredBermanDataEngineer/Lore/README.md

 ### Monitoring success of data products

 I would track the kinds of queries being issued against the warehouse, and especially track which dashboards are getting hits.
 A data product won't be successful or can't be measured if A) No one know it exists and B) the usage isn't tracked.
-I like to have an internal dashboard around my own product performance metrics, and think as if I am my own start-up within a start-up, the goal being to get adoption of my products.
+I like to have an internal dashboard around my own product performance metrics, and think as if I were my own start-up within a start-up, the goal being to get adoption of my products.

 ### Future

-Agentic flows are going to soon be incorporated in all analytics.
+Agentic flows are becoming increasing popular in business analytic.
 Data warehouses need to be designed and maintained with AI in mind and not only humans in mind.
 Proper schema layout, table names, and column names and descriptions will ensure that an LLM will be better able to consume and understand an organization's data.